SinclaM/desmos-unlocked/README.md

 </div>

+**IMPORTANT: As of December 2022, Desmos appears to have ended support for defining custom symbols through the MathQuill API that this extension relies on.
+As a result, the core functionality of this extension no longer works.
+Please see issue [#14](/../../issues/14).**

 Write beautiful equations in the Desmos graphing calculator by customizing the underlying math formula editor from an easy-to-use control panel.